This Is How Much You Could Make Through Airbnb, Uber and 7 Other Popular Side Gigs

 Though most of the people in the survey likely use these side-gig platforms for flexible part-time work rather than look to them as full-time careers, there are a small percentage who seem to make a decent living: 10% of Airbnb hosts said they made $2,000 or more per month, while 12% of TaskRabbit users managed to earn $1,000 or more a month.

-If driving around strangers or selling crafts online isn’t exactly your cup of tea, there are other side gigs available to help you afford all the summer fun ahead.
-It might also be worth your time to check out this new website designed specifically for freelancers.
-Happy hunting!
+If driving strangers around or selling crafts online isn’t exactly your cup of tea, there are other side gigs available to help you afford all the summer fun ahead, like tutoring students, selling stock photography, signing up for weekend catering gigs, or checking your community center for fitness instructor openings.